SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 • Pharmacovigilance System Master File > PSMF Binder > PSMF Local Binder

-Create a Draft of a PSMF Binder
+Create a Draft of an Existing PSMF Binder

 Review and Approve PSMF Binders